Transparency data

 Requesting a copy of your data held in LEO

 LEO is an analytical dataset currently used for research analysis at an aggregate level.
-It is made up from data sources collected for administrative purposes but in itself, is not an administrative/operational dataset.
+It is made up from data sources collected for administrative purposes but in itself, is not an administrative or operational dataset.
 LEO is created through fuzzy matching techniques, and it is accepted there will be false positive matches.
-This is when we believe we have found a correct match from one admin system (DfE) to another (DWP) when in fact it is not always a correct match, for example, the same person.
-We try to minimise the chances of this happening but we accept the small amount of false positives because we’re creating an analytical dataset, not an administrative one.
+This is when we believe we have found a correct match from one administrative system (DfE) to another (DWP) when, in fact, it is not always a correct match – for example, the same person.
+We try to minimise the chances of this happening, but we accept the small amount of false positives because we’re creating an analytical dataset, not an administrative one.

 As such, the use of LEO for subject access requests could result in sharing information for the wrong person in the case of a false positive match.
 Information relating to an individual held in LEO should be requested from the original source at the owning government department.